VermeilChan/MetalSlug6Font/SUPPORTED.md

-# Supported Characters in Current Font
+# Supported Characters in the MetalSlugFont

 Welcome to our documentation!
-If you're wondering which letters, numbers, and symbols are supported in MetalSlugFont, you've come to the right place.
-Please review the following list to see if your current font includes these characters.
+Here, you can find a comprehensive list of letters, numbers, and symbols supported by the MetalSlugFont.
+Whether you're curious about the characters available in your current font, you're in the right place.
+Take a look at the following sections to see the inclusive characters for each font variant.

 ## Table of Contents
 - [Font 1](#font-1-support)